-The current objective and investment policy of the Company is detailed below and on pages 1 and 2:
+Current objective and investment policy The current objective and investment policy of the Company is detailed below.

 Objective

 The objective of the Company is to achieve attractive investment returns over the long term from a diversified portfolio of European securities.